How to make the most of your annual leave before (and after) parental leave

 Depending on when you use your annual leave, it could be paid at a higher or lower rate.
 Here’s why:

 • If you return part-time, your remaining leave balance may be recalculated to reflect your reduced hours.
+See: How annual leave works when an employee returns part-time after parental leave.

 2. Plan around public holidays to stretch your pay